 High risk behaviors, such as excessive

-The doctor will manipulate the thigh and leg.
+The thigh and leg will be manipulated.
 This is to try to put the ball of the femur back into the hip socket.
 You may be given medications to relax, such as: Pain medicationSedationMuscle relaxantsGeneral

 In some cases, surgery is needed.
 Open reduction is often done if: Closed reduction is unsuccessfulBony fragments or soft tissue remain in the joint spaceThe joint remains unstableThe thigh or pelvic bones are also broken

 A physical therapist will assess the injury.
 An exercise program will be created to help recovery and to strengthen the muscles.

 There are no guidelines for preventing hip dislocation.
 Most come from car accidents or sports injuries.
 To reduce your risk, take the following steps: Wear your seat belt in the car.Obey speed limits and other traffic laws.Wear proper safety equipment for sports.Use safety precautions to prevent falls when working at heights.Do not drink and drive.Follow your doctors directions to manage chronic conditions that involve the joints.

 Hip dislocation.
 American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00352.
 Updated June 2014.
 Accessed February 11, 2016.

 Hip dislocations.
 Patient UK website.
 Available at: http://www.patient.co.uk/doctor/hip-dislocations.
 Updated May 28, 2014.
 Accessed February 11, 2016.